 Scaling up business tips to make your startup independent from you:

 - Identify Your True Goals in the project

-- Hire managers to regulate the day to day work and the company’s departments
+- Hire people to regulate the day-to-day work and the company’s departments

 - Build the right hierarchy so your employees know their managers